-For all admissions, parents should apply using the Peterborough City Council’s Admission process.
-Applications forms must be completed and returned direct to the City Council
+For all admissions, parents should apply using the Local Authority’s Online Portal.
+Application forms must be completed and returned direct to the City Council

 We strongly advise that prior to submitting an admissions appeal you read the school’s oversubscription criteria.
 The Local Authority manage our appeals and will prepare guidance for parents and relevant children about how the appeals process will work and a named contact who can answer any inquiries parents may have about the process.